 Do you have a question about steel boned corsets, waist training or corseting?
 The answer is probably somewhere in our Corset Q & A series.

-Hopefully this Q & A answers your question about the possibility to waist train in an overbust corset.
+We hope this Q & A provides you with information about our waist cinchers we carry!
 Please let us know in the comments if there are any questions that you’d like to see answered in our Corset Q & A series.